sumitksr/Flight-Route-Management-System/README.md

 # Flight Route System

-This repository contains a C++ program to simulate a flight route system.
-The system allows users to find the shortest path between two cities based on cost and display all possible routes between the cities using Depth-First Search (DFS).
+This repository contains a C++ program to simulate a flight route management system.
+The system allows users to find the shortest path between two cities based on cost, display all possible routes between cities, and find paths with a limited number of stops

 ## Features

 - **Add Routes:** Add flight routes between cities with associated costs.
 - **Find Shortest Path:** Compute the shortest path between two cities using Dijkstra's algorithm.
 - **Display All Routes:** List all possible routes between two cities.
+- **Find Path with Limited Stops:** Find a route between two cities with a user-defined maximum number of stops.

 ## Cities Included